LESLIE: Gary in Virginia is on the line and is dealing with some bathroom drain odors. Tell us what’s going on.

 GARY: But we’ve had our septic pump (inaudible at 0:30:59) last year and it’s not that.
 And it not only happens in the shower.
 It can happen if we use the tub or sometimes if we’re at the sink, you know, like we shave – or if I shave or something like that and finish up, it’s like it comes up through the pipe.
 But it doesn’t happen every time.
 It could happen twice a week, it could happen no time.

-TOM: So what I would do is I would take apart the bathroom sink trap, because you can get to that.
+TOM: So what I would do for bathroom drain odors is I would take apart the bathroom sink trap, because you can get to that.
 I would use a bottle brush and scrub the heck out of all of that.
 I would put it back together and fill the entire trap with oxygenated bleach and let it sit.

 I would do the same thing for the bathtub.
 I would take the drain cover off and I would use a bottle brush to get down there and scrub the insides of those pipes.
 And I would fill those with oxygenated bleach and let them sit.
 Because the bleach is going to kill those microbes, kill that bacteria.

-TOM: And that should make a difference.
+TOM: And that should make a difference in the bathroom drain odors.
 If it is biogas, it smells terrible and …

 GARY: Then why wouldn’t it do that at every time?